lodado/coursera_machine_Learning/Week1/Week1.md

 ###### What is Machine Learning?

-> Grew out of work in AI
+>Grew out of work in A
-> New capability for computers
+>New capability for computers

 ##### Examples